SarahZimmermann-Schmutzler/minecraft_server/README.md

     git clone git@github.com:SarahZimmermann-Schmutzler/minecraft_server.git
     ```

-2) Download the Java Server file from the Minecraft webpage.
+2) **Download the Java Server file** from the Minecraft webpage.
 For copyright reasons, the server file will not be uploaded to github.:
     ```bash
     https://www.minecraft.net/de-de/download/server
     ```
     - Don't forget to move the server file to the project folder, e.g. from Windows PC to a VM via SSH:
         - scp /path/to/minecraft_server/server.jar username@vm-ip:/path/to/minecraft_server

-3) It may be that the server file needs to be made executable:
+3) It may be that the server file needs to be made **executable**:
     - View rights of the files in the directory:
     ```bash
     ls -l